 - Integration with tenon.io can be implemented on SAM 3.2 or later.

 Having an accessible website isn't just about avoiding the risks of non-compliance.
 More importantly, it's about doing right by every user and consistently delivering on your brand promise.
-If you want any additional guidance about building an accessible website, feel free to get in touch with our team.
+If you want any additional guidance about building an accessible website, check out our podcast episode on web accessibility or feel free to get in touch with our team.